 Applications will only be distributed when the waiting list is open.
 Applications will not be distributed when the Waiting List is closed.

 Only online applications will be accepted.
+Visit EAHHousing.org/Apartments/Aiea to complete your application.

-Visit www.eahhousing.org/apartments/aiea/ to complete your application.
+Each applicant must complete an application

-Each applicant must complete an application and be willing to submit to a rental history and criminal background inquiry, as well as income and asset verifications.
+and be willing to submit a rental history, criminal background inquiry, and income and asset verifications.

 LOTTERY